mkotowski/sequin/README.md

 [teatest]: https://github.com/charmbracelet/x/tree/main/exp/teatest
 [ansi]: https://github.com/charmbracelet/x/tree/main/ansi

+## Current state

+Common sequences are implemented, but there is still plenty of work to do!
+If you notice one of such missing sequences, feel free to open a PR. 😄

 ## Feedback

 We’d love to hear your thoughts on this project.
 Feel free to drop us a note!